flux-subsystem-argo/fsa-tutorials/docs/index.md

 # Introduction

 FSA (aka Flamingo) is Flux Subsystem for Argo.
-FSA's container image can be used as a drop-in replacement for the equivalent ArgoCD version to visualize, and manage Flux workloads, alongside ArgoCD.
+FSA's container image can be used as a drop-in replacement for the equivalent Argo CD version to visualize, and manage Flux workloads, alongside Argo CD.

 ## How does it work?